ArielAlon24/winstaller/README.md

 # Winstaller

-A script to automatically install various software for Windows.
+A script that automatically installs / updates various software for Windows and Python Libraries.

 ## Usage